rainbow979/transport_challenge/doc/transport_controller.md

 - Procedurally add **containers** and **target objects** to the scene.
 Containers are boxes without lids that can hold objects; see the `containers` field.
 Target objects are small objects that must be transported to the goal zone; see the `target_objects` field.
 These containers and target objects are included alongside all other objects in [`self.objects_static` and `self.state`](https://github.com/alters-mit/magnebot/blob/main/doc/magnebot_controller.md#fields).    - Higher-level actions to pick up target objects and put them in containers.
 - A few new actions: `pick_up()`, `put_in()`, and `pour_out()`
 - Modified behavior for certain Magnebot actions such as `reset_arm()`
 - An interaction budget.
-The field `num_actions` increments by an action's "cost" at the end of the action:
+The field `action_cost` increments by an action's "cost" at the end of the action:

 | Action | Cost |
 | --- | --- |